 Grazzini-Rucki is appealing her criminal conviction.

-Dede Evavold was convicted in September 2016 on six felony counts of deprivation of parental rights related to the disappearance the girls.
+Dede Evavold was convicted in September 2016 on six felony counts of deprivation of parental rights related to the disappearance of the girls.
 The judge said at Evavold’s sentencing hearing that she “showed no remorse or comprehension” for her actions against the Rucki family, adding that Evavold’s actions “disrupted a family for 944 days.”
 Evavold’s sister wrote a letter to the judge claiming that Evavold has an “undiagnosed mental illness” and blaming Evavold’s association with Michelle MacDonald for her difficulties.

 Michelle MacDonald continues to serve as Grazzini-Rucki’s family court attorney.
 An attorney complaint was filed against MacDonald in August 2016 and focused on her behavior during family court proceedings involving Grazzini-Rucki, and her legal representation of Joseph Francis D’Costa.

 In January 2017, a judicial referee appointed by the Minnesota Supreme Court recommended that MacDonald’s law license be suspended for a minimum of 60 days, followed by two years of probation, which would include a mental health evaluation.